2025 ATP Finals: Format

 Criteria 4–6 are used only in the event of a three-way tie; if one of these criteria decided a winner or loser among the three, the remaining two will have been ranked by head-to-head result.

 The top two of each group will advance to semifinals, with the winner of each group playing the runner-up of the other group.
 The winners of the semifinals then will play for the title.

+Prize money, ranking points and trophies

+The 2024 ATP Finals has a total prize money pool of $15,250,000, an increase of 1.67% compared to 2023 and the same total as the WTA Finals for the first time since 2015.
+The tournament rewards the following points and prize money, per victory (Doubles' prize money is per team):